 P.S.
 Also note that my Gpg4win 3.1.16 installation status is still last T5593 described one.

 Here's the file I anticipated (this time uploading worked... :-D ) (my Gpg4win 3.1.16 installation status is still T5593 described one).

 Could anyone please be so kind to confirm me if when 'gpg4win-3.1.16.exe' setup completes without any error the new folders where Gpg4win and GnuPG commands can be found are prepended (so inserted at beginning) or appended (so added at the end) of already existing %PATH%) ?

-I'm asking this to properly ensure that my new manually modified configuration %PATH% is indeed equivalent to an original configured one (and so far I've assumed that my manual changes were prepended %ProgramFiles(x86)%\Gpg4win\bin;%ProgramFiles(x86)%\GnuPG\bin;%PATH% probably because changes were faster to do).
+I'm asking this to properly ensure that my new manually modified configuration %PATH% is indeed equivalent to an original configured one (and so far I've assumed that my manual changes should have been prepended %ProgramFiles(x86)%\Gpg4win\bin;%ProgramFiles(x86)%\GnuPG\bin;%PATH% but doing this was probably only my choice because such changes were just faster to do).

-@grv87, thanks for clarification (and very interesting side thread reference indeed).
+@grv87, thanks for clarification (and very interesting side thread reference you gave, indeed, also because it also gives you an idea of how system environment changes during OS startup).
 I precisely see your point and that's also why I said "create 2 new system variables".

-I've not said this explicitly before but for that I also meant to just create them during Gpg4win setup.
-So once you can do that, and then also ensure they're created correctly, then I also guess that then using them to update %PATH% system variable might be fine too.
+I've not said this very explicitly before but for that I also meant to just create them during Gpg4win setup.
+When it is run, I assume we can also say that OS system environment is already in place and %PATH% should already be stable enough to consider that as a good starting point to add things.
+So once you can really do that (I mean add 2 new system variables), and then also ensure they're created correctly, then I can also assume that then starting to use them to update %PATH% system variable might be fine too.

 @grv87 OK, many thanks indeed for confirming all this.